Wed 31 March 12:00am

 “INTRIGUING FROM FIRST MINUTE TO LAST” The Hollywood Reporter

-Stream on demand from Friday 13 November for £9.99.
+Stream on demand for £4.99.
 You’ll have 48 hours to watch the film.
 50% of the streaming fee goes towards supporting Northampton Filmhouse.

 Please note, while Recorder: The Marion Stokes Project is listed on our website and we receive a share of the rental fee, the purchasing and rental agreement is between you and the film distributor for the movie.